jeremiahishere/first_autocross/README.md

 - Blue masking tape to make numbers for your car.
 Get a different color if your car is blue

 ## For yourself
-- Do not wear red clothes or bring a red umbrella
+- Do not wear red clothes or bring a red umbrella.
+You will be required to cover them up while working the course.
 - Registration cash or check unless paying online
 - Sunscreen
 - Bug spray